multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

 The Bundle Identifier combines the names you entered in the Organization Identifier and the Product Name fields, and it is created automatically.

 Swift is what’s known as a type-safe language, which means that every variable must be of one specific type

+Open Playgrounds to practice your code.
+Open Xcode and do shift alt command N command shift Y shows the console window below.
+Check playgrounds for ipad too!

+When you create a variable and give it an initial value the computer is actually smart enough to figure out the data type, most of the time.
+This is called type inference!

+Casting is a way to temporarily transform the data type of a variable or constant.

+This is the syntax

+let intNumber = 2
+var doubleNumber = Double(intNumber)

+In Swift, the spaces around an operator are important, and both variables need to have the same type!

+Foundation framework!

+import Foundation // put it on the top of the playground

+> The Foundation framework provides a base layer of functionality for apps and frameworks, including data storage and persistence, text processing, date and time calculations, sorting and filtering, and networking

 ### Multi-line strings